AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Moving items
 ^^^^^^^^^^^^

-All the items on the canvas have some common behavior and can be fully manipulated with the mouse.
-They can be moved freely anywhere on the canvas, simply by clicking on them and then dragging the mouse.
-Note that if you are trying to move an item outside of the visible area of the data window, the latter will be scrolled so as to make the new position visible.
+All the items on the canvas can be manipulated with the mouse.
+They can be freely moved anywhere on the canvas by clicking on them and then dragging the mouse.
+If you're trying to move an item outside of the visible area of the data window, GPS will scroll the window to make the new position visible.

-Automatic scrolling is also provided if you move the mouse while dragging an item near the borders of the data window.
-As long as the mouse remains close to the border and the button is pressed on the item, the data window is scrolled and the item is moved.
+GPS also provides automatic scrolling if you move the mouse while dragging an item near the borders of the data window.
+While the mouse remains close to the border and the button is pressed while hovering on the item, GPS scrolls the data window and moves the item.
 This provides an easy way to move an item a long distance from its initial position.

 Colors
 ^^^^^^